daniel-234/user-authentication-api/README.md

 POST `/api/user`
 - Used for signing up a user.
 Accepts `username` and `password` to create a user.
 Returns a JWT.

+POST `/api/user/authenticate`
+- Used for logging in a user.
+Accepts `username` and `password` to authenticate a user.
+Returns a JWT.

 POST `/api/instructor`
 - Used to insert an instructor